 These Document Cameras are installed in many classrooms on the Marion campus of IWU, and in all of IWU's regional education centers.
 They will usually be positioned on a side shelf of the teaching station, close enough for easy accessibility.

 In a few larger teaching stations, there is a side drawer which conceals the document camera, and it can be accessed by sliding out the drawer, in the same way you would open a file cabinet drawer.
 However, you might need to lift the camera arm to its full height and make sure it's aimed correctly toward the base of the document camera.

 To use the Document Camera, locate and press the "Doc Cam" button on the teaching station control panel.
 The button will illuminate to show that it is selected.
 Turn on the projector or flat panel display, by pressing the "On" button on the teaching station control panel.
 Then press the Document Camera's power button, which will illuminate or turn from red to blue.
 Remove the lens cap from the bottom of the overhead camera, if necessary.
 Aim the camera at the image you want to magnify.
 You may need to focus, zoom, or correct the white-balance on the camera to provide better image quality.
 These buttons are located on the base of the device.
-Some document cameras have a small panel of image control buttons which are concealed until the user pushes a button on the side of the base to access it.
 If using a transparency sheet (acetate), place a bright solid colored paper beneath it.